 NOTE: If you haven't set up Docker to run without root, you will need to use

 Let's get started!

 Since Wallaroo is a distributed application, its components need to run separately, and concurrently, so that they may connect to one another to form the application cluster.
-For this example, you will need 6 separate terminal shells to start the docker container, run the metrics UI, run a source, run a sink, run the Celsius application, and eventually, to send a cluster shutdown command.
+For this example, you will need 5 separate terminal shells to start the docker container, run the metrics UI, run a sink, run the Alerts application, and eventually, to send a cluster shutdown command.

 Breaking down the Docker command

 docker run: The Docker command to start a new container.

 --rm: Automatically clean up the container and remove the file system on exit.

 -it: Allows us to work with interactive processes by allocating a tty for the container.